 Although a loyal breed, the Hungarian Kuvasz is still prone to a number of hereditary and congenital conditions that can adversely affect its health and your budget.
 Some of the conditions and illnesses the Hungarian Kuvasz is prone to include hip problems such as hip dysplasia; skin conditions such as dermatomyositis; eye issues such as cataracts; hearing problems such as deafness; and blood disorders such as von Willebrand Disease.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Kuvasz ever has the misfortune of inheriting his dad’s bad hips or mom’s poor eyes, you’re protected.